verumlotus/PrimitiveThetaVaults/README.md

 ## Improvements

-There are many improvements that can be made, starting with more thorough testing to ensure that the vaults operate as intended.
+There are many improvements that could be made, starting with more thorough testing to ensure that the vaults operate as intended.
 Since RMM-01 is an AMM, the LP (in this case our vault) must deposit a certain composition of risky asset and a riskless stable.
 As a prototype, this vault swaps between risky <-> riskless multiple times, incurring a fee from the UniswapV3 AMM which would cut into profits.
 Updating internal bookkeeping mechanisms to limit the need for swapping would provide vault depositors with increased yield.

 ## Credits